 After that, she retired to Plymouth to rearm, returning to the French coast on the 11th.
 From then until the 15th, she supported the Army in its advance inland.
 However, by the latter day, the troops had advanced beyond the range of her guns; and the battleship moved on to another mission, having expended 690 rounds of 14-inch and 272 of 5-inch in the preceding twelve days.

-At New York, Texas underwent a month-ling repair period during which the barrels on her main battery were replaced.
+At New York, Texas underwent a month-long repair period during which the barrels on her main battery were replaced.
 After a brief refresher cruise to Casco Bay, she departed Maine in November and set a course, via the Panama Canal, for the Pacific.
 She made a stop at Long Beach, Calif., and then continued on to Oahu.
-She spent Christmas at Pearl Harbor and then conducted maneuvers in the Hawaiian Islands for two weeks before steaming to Ulithi Atoll.
-She departed Ulithi on 10 February 1945, stopped in the Marianas for two days' invasion rehearsals, and then set a course for Iwo Jima.
+She spent Christmas of 1944 at Pearl Harbor and then conducted maneuvers in the Hawaiian Islands for two weeks before steaming to Ulithi Atoll.
+She departed Ulithi on 10 February 1945, stopped in the Marianas for two days of invasion rehearsals, and then set course for Iwo Jima.
 She arrived off the target on 16 February, three days before the scheduled assault.
-She spent those three days pounding enemy defenses on Iwo Jima in preparation for the landings.
+She spent those three days pounding Japanese defenses on Iwo Jima in preparation for the landings.
 After the troops stormed ashore on the 19th, Texas switched roles and began delivering support and call fire.
 She remained off Iwo Jima for almost a fortnight, helping the marines subdue a well dug-in and stubborn Japanese garrison.
-The duty kept her gunners busier than ever, as the battleship fired 923 rounds of 14-inch and 967 of 5-inch between 16 February and 7 March.
+The duty kept her gunners busier than ever, as the battleship fired 923 rounds of 14-inch and 967 of 5-inch between 16 and 21 February.

-On 21 January 1946, the warship departed San Pedro 117 and steamed via the Panama Canal to Norfolk where she arrived on 13 February.
-She soon began preparations for inactivation.
+On 21 January 1946, Texas departed San Pedro and steamed via the Panama Canal to Norfolk where she arrived on 13 February and soon began preparations for inactivation.
 In June, she was moved to Baltimore, Md., where she remained until the beginning of 1948.
 Texas was towed to San Jacinto State Park in Texas where she was decommissioned on 21 April 1948 and turned over to the state of Texas to serve as a permanent memorial.
-Her name was struck from the Navy list on 30 April 1948.
+Her name was stricken from the Navy Register on 30 April 1948.

 Texas (BB-35) earned five battle stars during World War II.